Configuring impact values

 In this system, any time that an incident ticket is created with an Impact of Significant / Large and an Urgency of Critical, the system automatically assigns the Priority of Critical, because the combined weight of Impact and Urgency equals 25.
 If, however, an incident ticket is created with an Impact of Minor / Localized and an Urgency of Critical, the Priority is not set to Critical, because the combined value of Impact and Urgency is 21.
 In this case, the Priority assigned to the incident depends on how the administrator configured the system to assign a Priority based on a calculated value of 21.

 The impact values, which you configure here, map the four levels of impact to numerical impact weights.
 You can set the impact weight for each of the four levels of impact.
 A complete set of global values are installed with Incident Management.

 After you change the weight for an impact level, you must reselect the impact in each of the applicable prioritization formulas.
-For details, see Incident prioritization.
+For details, see Configuring incident prioritization.